-The U.S. Department of Housing and Urban Development is suing social media giant Facebook Inc. over selling targeted advertising that violated the U.S. Fair Housing Act.
+The U.S. Department of Housing and Urban Development is suing social media giant Facebook Inc. (NASDAQ: FB) over selling targeted advertising that violated the U.S. Fair Housing Act.
 Under the 1968 Fair Housing Act, it is illegal to publish housing ads that discriminate against people based on race, religion, familial status, disability, and other characteristics.
 In a statement on the matter, HUD Secretary Ben Carson said, “Facebook is discriminating against people based upon who they are and where they live.”

 Housing Department officials said evidence of discrimination on Facebook’s platforms compelled them to move forward with the charges.
 In the charging document, HUD accuses Facebook of enabling advertisers to exclude people in ways that that closely align with the Fair Housing Act’s protected classes, including national origin, religion, familial status, sex and disability.
 It also said advertisers could exclude people based on ZIP code.